 How many of you try to mask the bitterness in coffee by adding in copious amounts of sugar or artificial creamers?
 Apart from piling on the pounds due to the additional calories, you’re also ruining the taste of the coffee.

 In my opinion, coffee should be taken black.
 But, If you can’t stomach pure black coffee try adding some salt to your brew.

 Adding salt in your coffee, have you gone mad?
 No, I’m still compos mentis, hear me out.
-As strange as it sounds adding salt to coffee is a great idea and others agree.
+As strange as it sounds adding salt to coffee is a great idea and others agree (1).
 I’m sure after you’ve read this blog post you’ll agree.

 In a nutshell, sprinkling salt over your coffee grounds helps to counteract some of the bitterness in coffee and also rounds out its flavor.
 Seriously, I’m not just making this up, it’s even backed by science.

 Adding Salt to Coffee Helps Combat Bitterness

 I’m sure you’ve all had a cup of coffee that was more bitter than usual, and there’s a reason for it.
-A common misconception regarding the bitterness is the amount of caffeine in the beans, while this is part of the cause it isn’t the main reason.
+A common misconception regarding bitterness is the amount of caffeine in the beans, while this is part of the cause it isn’t the main reason.

 In fact, only 15% of the bitterness found in coffee comes from caffeine.
 Most of the bitterness is caused by two sneaky compounds named Phenylindanes and Chlorogenic Acid Lactones.

 The good news is that these bitter compounds are antioxidants which is a good thing, but surprisingly, they are not present in the raw green coffee beans and only appear when the beans are roasted.

-Light to medium roasted coffee beans typically have a higher amount of Chlorogenic acid lactones present which is the dominant reason for the bitterness.
+Light to medium roasted coffee beans typically has a higher amount of Chlorogenic acid lactones present which is the dominant reason for the bitterness.
 The darker you go with your roast level you will have more Phenylindanes compounds present.

 Phenylindanes are produced when the Chlorogenic acid lactones are broken down by the longer roasting process.
 These compounds tend to leave a harsher and more lingering bitter taste on your palate.